JJHPhoto/progressing/README.md

 - Create a goal
 - Get sent back to our logged in "home" page
 - On that page we'd have our newly created goal with a chart displaying our progress.

+Once we had that working, we were able to build in more components.
+This let us make our user's login page more customized.
+With this in place, we were eager to present to our peers to get some feedback before our last sprint.

 Last bit